Customize Audit Logs Collection

 Audit Logs are available in the Security & Compliance plan and higher tiers.
 See the pricing page for more details.

-Audit logs can provide you with insights into all activities related to the user and administration activities in your Microsoft 365 environment.
-The Audit Logs contain information on activities within your organization related to groups, documents, permissions, directory services, and much more.
+Audit logs provide insights into all activities related to users and administrative activities in your Microsoft 365 environment.
+The Audit Logs contain information about activities within your organization, including groups, documents, permissions, directory services, and much more.

-Users that are assigned Syskit Point Admin role can configure activities that are going to be collected in these locations:
+Users who are assigned the Syskit Point Admin role can configure which activities will be collected in the following locations:

 - Syskit Point Registration > Tenant settings